Sketch of Anthony Russell trio in action (playing music and singing)

 STROUM LECTURES 2023 | The Sound of a World Within Worlds: Words, Music, Yiddish, and Culture

 For this year’s Samuel and Althea Stroum Lectures in Jewish Studies, Anthony Mordechai Tzvi Russell, a classically trained and internationally acclaimed vocalist, composer and arranger specializing in music in the Yiddish language, will perform with accompanist Dmitri Gaskin.
-Through oration and art music, they will take us on a melodic journey through a variety of elements come together to shape Russell’s unique genre of Jewish musicality.
+Through oration and art music, they will take us on a melodic journey through a variety of elements that come together to shape Russell’s unique genre of Jewish musicality.

 Lecture 1.
 Signs and Wonders: A Melodeklamatsiye